pinecone-io/n8n-nodes-pinecone-assistant/README.md

 $ pnpm login
 ```

-The release command builds, lints, updates the changelog, creates git tags, creates a GitHub release, and publishes the package to npm.
+The release command builds, lints, updates the changelog, updates the version number in `package.json` and `version.json`, creates git tags, creates a GitHub release, and publishes the package to npm.

+Note: This executes the same steps as `n8n-node release` plus updates the `version.json` file.

 ```bash
 $ pnpm run release